CharlieChenyuZhang/chenyuzhang.com/README-SMART.md

 STT: [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) (to record and generate .wav) + OpenAI Audio API - (Speech to Text)[https://platform.openai.com/docs/guides/speech-to-text] (convert .wav to text)

+Pros:

+1. quality is very good.
-Pros: quality.
-For the STT, we have the option to store the .wav file in the future.
+2. For the STT, we have the option to store the .wav file in the future.

+Cons:

+1. not free.
-Cons: not free.
-File uploads are currently limited to 25 MB
+2. For the STT, file uploads are currently limited to 25 MB.
+3. not able to get the words being transcribed as we speak.

 Conclusion: recommended.

+Solutino 3:
+OpenAI Realtime API

+Pros:
+TBD

+Cons:
+TBD

+COnclusion: TBD